AdhamAD02/DeepFake_Images_Classifier/README.md

 1. **Custom Classifier Layer**
    - For each model, the final classifier layer was replaced with a fully connected layer for **binary classification** (real or fake).
 2. **Fine-Tuning**
    - All models were fine-tuned on the dataset to further adapt to the task of deepfake classification.
+3. **Learning Rate Optimization with Optuna**
+  - The optimal learning rate for each model was determined using Optuna, a hyperparameter optimization framework.
+  - Optuna was used to perform efficient search across a range of learning rates, selecting the one that maximized performance on the validation set.

 ## Results
-After evaluating the performance of each model, the **best-performing model** was selected based on accuracy, precision, recall, and F1-score.
+After evaluating the performance of each model using 3-fold cross-validation, the best-performing model was selected based on accuracy, precision, recall, and F1-score.

 ## Framework
 This project is implemented using **PyTorch**, a powerful and flexible deep learning framework that facilitates: